 - Trying to heat high melting point metals in a hot chamber setup could damage the machine’s parts.

 Selecting the right manufacturing partner could mean the difference between producing high-performance parts that withstand the tests of time and stress and lack-luster parts that fail too soon.

 A manufacturing partner must understand the part’s application, your desired materials, and timeline.
-Redstone Manufacturing has steel foundries in Vietnam, China, and India.
+Redstone Manufacturing has steel foundries in Mexico, China, and India.
 We can provide competitive quotes, so you get the best-delivered cost for hot chamber or cold chamber die-cast parts.